reizee/api/README.md

 ### Unit tests

 Configure the unit tests config before running the unit tests.
-The tests fire real API requests to a Mautic instance.
+The tests fire real API requests to a Reizee instance.

 1. Ensure you have set up your local environment using the steps above.
 2. Run `composer test` to run the tests.